Editorial Style Guide

 startup One word; AP exception to Webster's

 states Spell out the names of states when used without a city in running text.
-When used with a city name, abbreviate according to AP Stylebook.
+When used with a city name, abbreviate the state (exception to AP Stylebook).
+Example: He lives in Elmira, N.Y.
+Some cities stand alone (see cities entry).

 Eight states are not abbreviated: Idaho, Iowa, Maine, Ohio, Texas, Utah, Alaska, and Hawaii.